 How to use, repair and calibrate electronic sensors that measure heat, light, magnetism, pressure, flow and liquid level.

-Introduction to the principles of robotics covering work cell robots, autonomous robots, teach mode and an introduction to robotics programming.
+An introduction to the principles of robotics.
 Prerequisite: one quarter of prior programming.

 Small signal amplifiers using bipolar junction transistors and field effect transistors studied.
 Circuit gain, input and output impedance and bandwidth calculations are used to predict circuit operation.
 Troubleshooting techniques practiced.
 Op amp circuits are studied.